-If you have transfered from Deserted Wife’s Benefit to One-Parent Family Payment to be accepted as a participant on a Community Employment Scheme, you can apply to have your entitlement to Deserted Wife's Benefit restored.
+If you have transferred from Deserted Wife’s Benefit to One-Parent Family Payment to be accepted as a participant on a Community Employment Scheme, you can apply to have your entitlement to Deserted Wife's Benefit restored.
 The maximum weekly rate of payment for Deserted Wife’s Benefit is higher than the maximum weekly rate of One-Parent Family Payment.
-If you qualify to have your entitlement to Deserted Wife’s Benefit restored you may also be due arrears.
+If you qualify to have your entitlement to Deserted Wife’s Benefit restored, you may also be due arrears.

 Women getting Deserted Wife’s Benefit can apply for and transfer to the State Pension (Contributory) when they reach 66.

 If you are currently getting a reduced rate of Deserted Wife's Benefit, but have been working, then you may qualify for a higher rate of State Pension (Contributory), based on your own PRSI contributions, when you reach 66.
-However if you do not qualify for the State Pension (Contributory) when you reach 66 you will automatically get a higher rate of Deserted Wife's Benefit (see 'Rates' below).
+However, if you do not qualify for the State Pension (Contributory) when you reach 66, you will automatically get a higher rate of Deserted Wife's Benefit (see 'Rates' below).

-Deserted Wife's Benefit payment is:
+Deserted Wife's Benefit rates 2022:

-|PRSI Contributions||Rate per week||Rate per week (aged 66 or over)|
+|PRSI Contributions||Rate per week (aged under 66)||Rate per week (aged 66 or over)|

-|48 or over||€193.50||€230.30|
+|48 or over||€213.50||€253.30|